eszterkv/eszter.space/books.md

   {
     title: 'To Kill a Mockingbird',
     author: 'Harper Lee',
     quote: 'I wanted you to see what real courage is, instead of getting the idea that courage is a man with a gun in his hand.
-It's when you know you're licked before you begin, but you begin anyway and see it through no matter what.', },
+It’s when you know you’re licked before you begin, but you begin anyway and see it through no matter what.', },
   {
     title: 'The Great Gatsby',